JoaoOxOc/school-apis/README.md

 ## ToDo

 - Merge nginx files (root, singlesignonUI projects) into just one file - the dockerfiles must be reconfigured
+- For cloud kubernetes, remove Nginx since it will use the ingress controller
+- Connect DB's to digitalocean managed database: https://sudonull.com/post/108-Working-with-the-Managed-Databases-service-from-Digital-Ocean-in-NET-Core

 ## Project with Docker